| One

 of Steeler stuff there, and of course my namesake Jim Thorpe, the first

 recognised pro footballer!
+The

 Monday night game was a pretty chilly affair.
 The highest recorded temperature